 Being able to look back at your previous workout and seeing your numbers logged gives you a great sense of purpose for the workout ahead.
 When you see what you need to improve for the workout ahead you will be more focused going into the workout and more likely to achieve the small milestones each workout that will add up to greater progress over time.
 Looking to add 1kg to your squat each workout would lead to a 50kg increase after 50 workouts, thinking in terms of increasing a lift 1kg is a lot less daunting mentally then focusing on 10kg+ increases.
 It’s much easier mentally and physically to focus intently on small improvements each workout than it is to go into a workout forgetting what you lifted last time and having to make it up on the spot, it will be harder to focus on continuous improvement this way.

 Keeping a log of your workouts keeps you accountable for your progress.
-When you don’t track workouts It’s easy to say you’ve had an ‘off day’ and will make up for it next time or that you’re not in the mood to train legs today so you do some bicep curls instead because it’s easier.
-If you eat 30 doughnuts in a sitting but don’t weigh yourself then you won’t know the effect this has had (good or bad), the same is true for a workout, you can convince yourself that you had a good workout however making a note of it will truly keep you accountable for your progress.
-People lie, numbers in a book don’t!
+When you don’t track workouts it’s easy to say you’ve had an ‘off day’ and will make up for it next time or that you’re not in the mood to train legs today so you do some bicep curls instead because it’s easier.
+Making a note of your training, good and bad sessions, will truly keep you accountable for your progress.

-In order to see and evaluate progress you need to track and log workouts to see where you currently are, and what you need to do moving forward in order to reach your goals.
-Both the mental and physical benefits to be made from this simple act are too great to ignore, the alternative approach means that you could be doing the same workout in a year’s time whilst looking and feeling the exact same and not even notice.
+To see and evaluate progress, you need to track and log workouts to see where you currently are, and what you need to do moving forward in order to reach your goals.

 About the Author